Blueberry Streusel Muffins

 Don’t overmix the streusel: You want it to be clumpy.

-- Instead of making 6 jumbo muffins, as this recipe calls for, you can make 12 smaller ones or even minis.
+-Instead of making 6 jumbo muffins, make 12 smaller ones or even minis.
 Just be sure to adjust the baking time accordingly.

 Recipe FAQs